Tigers vs. Diamondbacks Player Props Betting Odds

 |vs. Giants

-Check out the latest odds and place your bets on any of Matthew Boyd's player props with BetMGM.
+Check out the latest odds and place your bets on any of Joey Wentz's player props with BetMGM.

 Corbin Carroll Props